Youth and Policing in Cleveland

 - Host or participate in a youth-led training on the new policy and strategies for responding to youth in crisis.

 - Provide feedback on what you’ve learned and ideas for further action by completing the short 3-question survey issued by the Schubert Center.
-Join the email list for announcements about future opportunities.
+Then, join the email list for announcements about future opportunities.

 The resources linked below will equip you and your colleagues to understand what the Interactions with Youth Policy and other reforms mean for the community partners dedicated to our children and young people.